 Participating local Workforce Development Boards representing communities across eight states, including Massachusetts, Pennsylvania, Florida, Missouri, Texas, Nevada, California, and Oregon, will bring their skills and expertise in regional business engagement, local participant recruitment, and complementary resources to maximize strong participant outcomes.

 Clark University and partner institutions of higher education are working collaboratively with business and industry to provide instructional design, training services, and curriculum standards for certification.

-Tech Quest is an equal opportunity program fully supported by the U.S. Department of Labor Employment and Training Administration (ETA) as part of an award totaling $11,999,771.
-The grant is titled “Scaling Apprenticeships Through Sector-Based Strategies.”
+The Tech Quest Apprenticeship program is an equal opportunity program.
+This project is supported by the Employment and Training Administration of the U.S. Department of Labor as part of an award totaling $11,999,771.00 and $4,200,000 from non-governmental sources.